jaumealoy/localization/Readme.md

 - Retrieve a page of translations
 - Retrieve a single translation from a text
 - Rust library to consume the REST API, an in-memory cache client is also provided

-A user interface to create and edit translations is planned to be created in upcoming releases.
+- User interface to manage languages, pages and translations
-For now, the only way to create new literals or pages is through an SQL client.

 ### Rust API Client